mahmoudparsian/data-algorithms-book/README.md

 [Bonus Chapters](https://github.com/mahmoudparsian/data-algorithms-book/tree/master/src/main/java/org/dataalgorithms/bonus)
 ================
-The story of bonus chapters: originally, I had about 60+ chapters for the book (which would be over 1000+ pages -- too much!!!).
+The story of bonus chapters: originally, I had about 60+ chapters for the book (which would been over 1000+ pages -- too much!!!).
 To keep it short and focused, I put 31 chapters in the book and then put the remaining chapters (as bonus chapters) in here.
 I have started adding bonus chapters.
 Already have added the following bonus chapters: